stock2shop/website/content/articles/online-supply-chain-integration-101.md

 ---
 title: online supply chain integration 101
-description: "Online supply chain integration is a simple way to make your business work more efficiently, with fewer errors, streamlined.
+seoDescription: "Online supply chain integration is a simple way to make your business work more efficiently, with fewer errors, streamlined.
 Here's how to set it up."
 summary: "So you have an ERP and you have a website to display your products… But something is missing.
 That something is online supply chain integration.
 Here’s the what, who and why."
 lead: "So you have an ERP and you have a website to display your products… But something is missing.
 That something is online supply chain integration: a simple way to make your business work more efficiently, with fewer errors, streamlined."
 image: "/uploads/ article-online-supply-chain-integration.jpg"